Resurrecting the Incredible Flower Crowns of Old Ukrainian Wedding Photos

 “People want to go back and delve into the past, they want to bring out the beautiful parts, the aesthetic parts into their lives,” says Wolynetz.
 “In Ukraine, probably because we regained our independence after so many years of being occupied, there is more of a tendency to delve back into the past and your heritage.
 The occupying forces didn’t always allow you to perform these old traditions.”

 For many years, clothes like these were “symbolically linked to national identity and unity,” one researcher told the New York Times in 1994, and in the Soviet era, wearing them was a way to protest the powers that tried to erase Ukrainian distinctiveness.
-Now, when the country is again fighting against Russia—the conflict between Ukrainian forces and Russia-allied separatist that started in 2014 is still ongoing, despite an official ceasefire—these wreaths are doing the same symbolic work.
+Now, as the country continues to push back against Russian influence and intervention—the conflict between Ukraine and Russia has not gone away, despite an official ceasefire—these wreaths are doing the same symbolic work.